odicforcesounds/MonkeyBooks/docs/letters/Dragon_Asia.md

 Yellow, Dear Dragon!

-You don't kill me, because You shall not!

 You Love me, because You shall do!

 You need to Dream, You need to be of control of everything.